The Low and Middle Income Tax Offset (LMITO) is a tax offset introduced as part of the Budget 2018 measures to revise the personal income tax rates.

 |$90,001 to $126,000||$1,080 less 3 cents for each dollar over $90,000|

 The LMITO applies in addition to the Low Income Tax Offset (LITO).
-The offset is paid in arrears, i.e. applied on an annual basis as part of the annual income tax assessment calculation.
+The offset is paid in arrears, which means it doesn’t turn up until you get your tax assessment after the end of the financial year.

 From 1 July 2022 both the LMITO and LITO will be replaced by a single low income tax offset (a new LITO).
 The calculation formula for the new offset is set out here.